eyecantell/vibedir/vibedir.md

 ### Config

     # The LLM is asked to provide a commit message for each set of changes.
 The following configures how that will be used.

+    # If auto commit is set to:
+    # previous: a commit will be automatically performed for the previous code changes before new code changes are made
+    # latest: a commit will be automatically performed after each successful set of code changes from the LLM (via applydir)
+    # off: do not perform commits
-    AUTO_COMMIT: true/false
+    AUTO_COMMIT: [previous|latest|off]
-    COMMIT_COMMAND: (e.g. git commit -a -m {message} )
+    COMMIT_COMMAND: git commit -a -m {{ message }}

     # Testing can be done automatically after each set of changes is successfully applied to the code base
-    AUTO_TEST: true/false
+    AUTO_TEST: [false|true]
-    TEST_COMMAND: (e.g. pytest tests)
+    TEST_COMMAND: pytest tests

+    # Linting can be done automatically after each set of changes is successfully applied to the code base
+    LINT_COMMAND: ruff {{ base_directory }}

-    AUTO_COMMAND: {optional command to be run after a code change is successfully applied}
+    # An additional command can be automatically run after changes are successfully applied to the code base
+    AUTO_COMMAND: ruff format {{ base_directory }}
-    SHARE_AUTO_COMMAND_RESULTS: true/false
+    SHARE_AUTO_COMMAND_RESULTS: [false|true]

+    # Choose a standard level for logging (CRITICAL, ERROR, WARNING, INFO, or DEBUG)
     LOGGING:
       LEVEL: "INFO"

+    # The mode determines how vibedir is used:
+    # CLIPBOARD: prompts are shared with an LLM via copy/paste
+    # API: interactions with an LLM are handled via API.
+Note LLM tag must be defined to use API mode.
-    MODE: {CLIPBOARD or API, if API then LLM tag must be defined}
+    MODE: [CLIPBOARD|API] if API then LLM tag must be defined
-    CLIPBOARD_MAX_CHARS_PER_FILE: 40000 # set the max number of characters per file (to work around LLM UI file truncation)
+    # If using CLIPBOARD mode, set the max number of characters per file (to work around LLM UI file truncation)
+    CLIPBOARD_MAX_CHARS_PER_FILE: 40000

+    # If using API mode, the LLM information must be defined (this will be fleshed out as apibump is developed)
     LLM:
       model: grok-4
       endpoint: https://api.x.ai/v1
       api_key: <todo: figure out how to store/retrieve this, maybe .netrc?
 What does LiteLLM do?>

 ### Token Counting
-In clibboard mode, request tokens are counted for each generated prompt, and once 70% of the LLM context window has been reached, an automatic refresh will be triggered (where dev.md, code, and guidelines are reshared).
+- In CLIPBOARD mode, request tokens are counted for each generated prompt, and once 70% of the LLM context window has been reached, an automatic refresh will be triggered (where dev.md, code, and guidelines are reshared).
+We can also count tokens received in teh applydir.json file, but we have no way to count additional prompt information added by the user in the LLM UI, or additional response information outside of the applydir.json file.
-- In API mode, response tokens can be counted as well.
+- In API mode, all prompt/response tokens can be counted.

 ## Todo
 - Build CLI menu selections and status items (test config, latest number of changes, latest commit message, latest token count)